 The POST /sensors/{hardwareAddress}/measurements

-- Sensor data should be sent in chronological order.
+- Device data should be sent in chronological order.
 While the operation accepts data in both chronological and non-chronological order, other SKF services only guarantee proper function if data is received in chronological order.

 - Date and time must always conform to the ISO 8601 format, e.g.,